BrendanParmer/NodeToPython/README.md

 3. Click Install, and find where you downloaded the zip file.
 Then hit the `Install Add-on` button, and you're done!

 ## Usage
-Once you've installed the add-on, you'll see a new tab to the side of a Node Editor.
+Once you've installed the add-on, you'll see a new tab in the Node Editor's sidebar, which you can open with keyboard shortcut `N`.

 In the tab, there's panels to create add-ons for Geometry Nodes and Materials, each with a drop-down menu.